 This 4th book in the Dusty Kent Mysteries following Murder in Murloo, A Devious Mind and Rippling Red is certain to captivate you.

-Let all your cares fade away; read a Dusty Kent today.
+Let all your cares fall away; read a Dusty Kent today.

 Sometimes readers think the Dusty Kent Murder Mysteries need to be read in sequential order like a serial (a story that is published in several parts over a period of time).
 That is not the case.
 The Dusty Kent Murder Mysteries are a series (several books that deal with the same subject or feature the same character) much like Agatha Christie’s Poirot series.
 Each Dusty Kent book is a stand-alone story.
 The books can be read in any order and you don’t need to read all the books if you don’t wish to.
 (I hope you do!)